micmejia/bible-dump/AMPC/Mark/Mark 9.md

-At once the father of the boy gave [an eager, piercing, inarticulate] cry _with tears_, and he said, Lord, I believe!
+At once the father of the boy gave [an eager, piercing, inarticulate] cry with tears, and he said, Lord, I believe!
 [Constantly] help my weakness of faith!